zzhaolei/fonts/README.md

-# patch-font
+# Fonts
 > For my personal use only.

 ## Patched Fonts
 - [SF Mono](./patched/SFMono/)